[Here’s a quick behind the scenes look at how I do my food photography on a budget!]

 - This wooden surface actually used to be a part of a vintage wardrobe I picked up from the flea market for $40.
 It was HEAVY but I managed to drag it out to the back shed before my husband caught me with it.
 The other panels I made into shelves in my pantry.
 I use this quite a bit as a background because of it’s height.
 See it in action here.

 Another great resource is the people you know in real life.
-My friends and family (and my family’s friends) know that I am always looking for eclectic pieces for my photography and they’ll offer to give me things if they’re cleaning out their grandmother’s attic, for instance.
+My friends and family know that I’m always looking for eclectic pieces for my photography.
+So they’ll offer to give me things if they’re cleaning out their grandmother’s attic, for instance.

 Fabrics and Texture

-The striped fabric on the left is one of my favorites, and the turquoise linen on the right has definitely been worth the dollar and a half I paid for it–it was a large piece of fabric that also became napkins.
+The striped fabric on the left is one of my favorites, and the turquoise linen on the right is definitely worth the dollar and a half I paid for it.
+It was a large piece of fabric that also became napkins.

 Equipment and Resources

 As I mentioned before, I started out shooting with my iPhone, which can actually capture some really high quality images.
-There are limitations when you’re using your smart phone, though, and I really wanted to be able to achieve certain qualities (like a controlled depth of field–how focused the foreground is in comparison to the background) that I couldn’t get with my phone.
-The DSLR camera that I ended up getting is a great option in my opinion for beginner/intermediate photographers and the price was something that I felt I could manage.
+There are limitations when you’re using your smart phone, though.
+For example I really wanted to control the depth of field (how focused the foreground is in comparison to the background).
+And that is something that I just couldn’t get with my phone.
+The DSLR camera that I ended up getting is a great option in my opinion for beginner/intermediate photographers.
+And the price was something that I felt I could manage.

-What I realized is that it really is the lens that makes a big difference in the images you’re able to capture, so after about a year playing with the kit lens that came with the camera, I graduated to a Nikon 28mm f/1.8.
+What I realized is that the lens is what makes a big difference in the images you’re able to capture.
+So after about a year playing with the kit lens that came with the camera, I graduated to a Nikon 28mm f/1.8.
 It was actually cheaper at the time I bought it, but I had to save up for a long time.
-You can also find some gently used equipment and save a lot of money, which is what I did with my tripod (I actually purchased it from a friend who also happens to be a professional photographer).
+You can also find some gently used equipment and save a lot of money, which is what I did with my tripod.
+(I actually purchased it from a friend who also happens to be a professional photographer).

 To learn how to use my camera and become proficient in manual mode, I

 cried spent a lot of time on the free University of Life known as YouTube.
-My favorite account to get tips from was (and still is) Jared Polin, aka Fro Knows Photo.
+My favorite account to get tips from is Jared Polin, aka Fro Knows Photo.
 Another really helpful resource was Plate to Pixel by Helene Dujardin.

 To edit photos, I use Adobe Lightroom almost exclusively.
 It’s inexpensive and easy to learn.
-I actually purchased Lightroom 5 in 2014, but there is a newer version that has been released since then.
+I purchased Lightroom 5 in 2014, but there is a newer version available now.